matchaxmoxie/matchaxmoxie/README.md

 Luddy Direct Admit and Hudson & Holland Scholar.
 Member of Matcha Green Consulting, working on projects with other students.
 Currently exploring opportunities to keep building and learning.

 This journal documents the projects I built using basic programming concepts.
-Every project uses lists to store data, loops to process information, functions to organize code, and user input/output to interact with people.
+Every project uses lists (arrays) to store data, loops (for/while) to process information, functions (procedures) to organize code, and user input/output to interact with people.
 The approaches I use are informed by research from Kahneman, Thaler, Simon, Sweller, and 34+ other foundational sources about how people interact with technology.

 **The Purpose:** I started documenting this because I wanted to keep track of what I learned and the projects I built.
-After taking c200 and learning about lists, loops, functions, and algorithms, I realized I should organize my work.
-This journal shows how I use fundamental programming concepts to build things that actually work, and how research principles inform my design decisions.
-When someone asks about my approach, I can show them both the programming concepts I used and the research behind it.
+After taking c200 (AP CSP) and learning about lists, loops, functions, and algorithms, I realized I should organize my work.
+This journal shows how I use fundamental programming concepts—lists to store data, loops to process it, functions to organize code, and user input/output to make programs interactive—to build things that actually work.
+The research principles inform how I structure these basic concepts.
+When someone asks about my approach, I can show them both the programming concepts I used (lists, loops, functions, user input) and the research behind why I structured the code that way.

 ---

 ## Background

 - **Path:** Girls Who Code (Python, web dev) → Hudson & Holland Scholar (full-ride) → IU Luddy Direct Admit
 - **Context:** First-generation Chinese-American college student.
 Girls Who Code alumni.
-Learning to build programs using lists, loops, functions, and algorithms.
+Learning to build programs using lists (arrays), loops (iteration), functions (procedures), and algorithms (sequencing, selection, iteration).
-- **Focus:** Building projects with basic programming concepts • Using lists and loops to process data • Creating functions to organize code
+- **Focus:** Building projects with basic programming concepts • Using lists and loops to process data • Creating functions to organize code • Handling user input/output to make programs interactive

 ---